 3. Clothes.
 When my younger brother started work, I strongly advised him to change into jeans when he came home from a long day at his conservative office — and I’ll advise you all to do the same!
 It’s a good way to signify to yourself, “I’m home, it’s OK to unwind.”
 (Also, if you’re eating dinner or snacking, it helps you keep your more expensive work clothes pristine for easier/less laundering).

 4. Creative endeavors.
 It’s wise to keep your office for doing work, and your home for personal creative endeavors (whether it be a blog, a screenplay, or a business plan you’ve devised).
 In addition to helping to keep your dreams separate from the office, it avoids any confusion about who owns the creative work.

 5. Social media.
 I don’t care how close you are with your coworkers — there is a line that exists in terms of what’s acceptable to share and what isn’t, particularly when you’re talking about something that can be easily forwarded or copied.
 For example, when I was dating I kept an anonymous blog about my adventures — and even though I was becoming really close with one of my coworkers (who is now one of my best friends, and heard about many of those adventures verbally) I never mentioned my blog to her at time.

-Readers, how do you keep your work and personal life separate?
+Readers, what are your best tips on how to keep your work life separate from your personal life?
 What are the advantages/disadvantages to doing so?